TABLE OF CONTENTS

 notion image

 Playing croquet also offers significant psychological benefits.
 The game is reported to help relieve symptoms of depression and anxiety, lift mood, and improve self-esteem [5].
 Playing outdoors in pleasant, green settings contributes to this, as time in nature is linked to reduced tension and anger [10].
-The game also fosters a positive attitude and resilience [8].
+The game also builds a positive attitude and resilience [8].
 Successfully making a difficult shot or winning a game provides a sense of pride and accomplishment.

 These positive outcomes result from a combination of factors.
 Physical activity releases endorphins and reduces stress [15].
 The social interaction of club life combats loneliness [5].
 Learning a new skill and achieving goals on the lawn improves self-esteem and confidence [6].
 This complimentary mix of physical, mental, and social engagement is a potent tool for enhancing mental well-being.